 Smoking haddock intensifies its flavour in a beautiful way and this ingredient works extremely well in many fish dishes, or simply grilled with a side of vegetables.
 The main base of the smoked haddock tradition in the UK is in Grimsby, one of the only places where the specialised infrastructure exists and where the complex smoking process is passed down through the generations.

 Why not try one of these delicious typical British dishes next time you are in the mood for seafood?
 What other best British seafood dishes do you love?
-Share them with us in the comments below.
+Go above and beyond by exploring Europe’s Best Seafood Destinations and share your favourite one with us in the comments below.